SigurdJanson/KPIlib/man/template.json.md

     }
 ```

+* The `title` is the name of the KPI.
+* The `description` provides a brief explanation of what the KPI is and what it does.
+The more self-explanatory the title is, the shorter the description may be. - HTML tags are possible.
+* `id` is a unique identifier.
+Ids starting with a 9 are sourced from the ResearchNow platform.
+A starting 6 indicates a KPI added by the author that is not related to digital product development/e-business.
+A 3 is again author-defined but relevant for digital product development/e-business.
 * `formula` can be displayed as mathematical formula if it begins and ends with the two formula-defining characters `$$`.
 * `unit` is one of "Area", "Data", "Distance", "Energy", "Money", "Number", "Percentage", "Ratio", "Score", "Time", "Volume", "Weight".
   * A **ratio** is any fraction with different units involved.
 Any speed is considered a ratio (e.g. MB/s or km/s).